 Our office is currently CLOSED to the public, but we are still OPEN for business!
 We are happy to meet with you over the phone or via video chat, but must err on the side of caution in these uncertain times.

-With the recent surge of the Delta variant, some Wyoming District and Circuit Courts are still offering in-person hearings and others are still using Microsoft Teams technology to conduct video hearings and do not anticipate returning to in-person hearings until the Spring of 2021.
+With the recent surge of the Delta variant, some Wyoming District and Circuit Courts are still offering in-person hearings and others are still using Microsoft Teams technology to conduct video hearings.
 In order to attend a video hearing, you should have reliable wifi or hardwired internet (not wireless/mobile hotspot/cell phone internet) and a computer or handheld mobile device such as a cell phone or tablet capable of transmitting and receiving live video and audio.

 If you have questions about how COVID-19 may affect your case, please call us or send us a message.
 We will continue to update this site as new information becomes available to us.

 Serving Star Valley, Jackson Hole, and Pinedale, Wyoming

 Rebecca was born in Dallas, TX and moved to Jackson Hole in 1995.
 She graduated from the University of Wyoming with a B.S. in Business Management in 2002 and earned a J.D. from the University of Wyoming in 2016.
 Rebecca worked for Judge Timothy Day in the Teton County District Court before opening her own practice in 2017.

-In addition to her regular practice, Rebecca takes on cases from the Teton County Access to Justice Center (funded by Equal Justice Wyoming) and the Wyoming State Bar Modest Means Program.
+In addition to her regular practice, Rebecca serves on the Board of Directors for the Teton County Access to Justice Center (funded by Equal Justice Wyoming) and accepts cases from the Wyoming State Bar Modest Means Program.
 These organizations provide access to legal services for citizens in Wyoming who could not otherwise afford representation.